-Our ImageXpress systems are designed with a variety of hardware (laser) and software (image-based) autofocus modes that allow you to find and preserve in focus images between experiments and minimize focus drift.
+Our ImageXpress systems are designed with a variety of hardware (laser and LED) and software (image-based) autofocus modes that allow you to find and preserve in focus images between experiments and minimize focus drift.
 The autofocus modes can accommodate a wide range of samples, culture vessel thicknesses, objectives, and imaging parameters.

-Hardware autofocus methods work for the majority of samples and are independent of sample quality and brightness.
+Hardware autofocus methods work for most samples and are independent of sample quality and brightness.
 Hardware autofocus allows for faster acquisition speeds, thereby minimizing photobleaching of samples.
-When the Z-position of the sample varies over time or across a plate, adding software autofocus methods can help in finding and maintaining adequate focus for all samples being acquired.
+When the Z-position of the sample varies over time or across a plate, adding software autofocus methods can help in providing reliable focus across the entire sample and labware.
 For most cases when software-based focus is required, both hardware and software autofocus should be enabled.
 Hardware autofocus will find the plate bottom, well bottom, or both surfaces.
 Then software autofocus will utilize image contrast to find the ideal focal plane.
-Thus, samples should be bright and free of debris for the autofocus to work optimally.
+Thus, samples should be bright and free of debris for software autofocus to work optimally.

 Software autofocus methods should be used alone only when hardware autofocus has not been configured for your plate, the hardware autofocus fails due to plate imperfections, low volume in the wells diminish the reliability of the hardware autofocus, or when oil immersion objectives are being used.